 So, feeling bad that this has happened, and knowing that developers will start running into this on Monday morning, I start fixing it on Saturday night - I mean, entertainment options are limited right now.

+I began interviewing people for jobs about three years in to my career.
+Over the past decade, I've run hundreds of phone interviews, Skype interviews and in-person interviews.
 Over time, my approach, and what I look for has changed.
 I've always relied a lot on gut feel, looking for people similar to those who already work for the company (safe bets) or looking for red flags if a candidate does not stand out, but recently my quesions have changed to focus more on how someone approaches their work, rather than what they know right now.